-The International Grooving & Grinding Association (IGGA) – a non-profit organization dedicated to serving as the leading promotional and technical resource for acceptance of diamond grinding and grooving as well as pavement preservation and restoration – recently kicked-off their 40th anniversary with a celebratory program.
+The International Grooving & Grinding Association (IGGAuxrqqcrsxeybwdzwucufxsrfqxwttece) – a non-profit organization dedicated to serving as the leading promotional and technical resource for acceptance of diamond grinding and grooving as well as pavement preservation and restoration – recently kicked-off their 40th anniversary with a celebratory program.

 On Nov.
 26, in conjunction with their annual conference, held in Marco Island, Fla., several veteran members and long-time supporters came together to share the IGGA’s history and celebrate 40 years of serving the pavement preservation and repair industry.